bonfa/algo-master/algo-master/summary/detail/SlidingWindowFixedSize.md

 ## After Attempt 3
 * Find All Anagrams in a String (SOLVED_PERFECTLY)
-* Maximum Sum of Distinct Subarrays With Length K
+* Maximum Sum of Distinct Subarrays With Length K (SOLVED ALMOST PERFECTLY)
-* Substring with Concatenation of All Words
+* Substring with Concatenation of All Words (SOLVED_SUB_OPTIMAL -> the solution was close to the optimal one, but I needed to optimise it further)

 # Revision List
 ## After Attempt 1